Hey there, I’m Nick Warren. Copywriter. Storyteller. Massive geek.

 Because despite that success, I was still lying awake at night, staring at the ceiling.

-My work had begun to feel false and formulaic, but that wasn’t all.
+The work had begun to feel formulaic, but that wasn’t all.
 My dad had been ill.
 My daughter had been ill.
 Then my life insurance broker dropped dead at her desk, aged 50.

 I was 46 and could feel life narrowing before me.